 Wrongful Death

-Wrongful Death Claim Lawyer in Honolulu
+Wrongful Death Claim Lawyer in Honolulu, HI

 What Is a Wrongful Death Claim?

 Wrongful death claims are not criminal cases.
 A criminal case might be brought by the state or federal government.
-With these types of cases, the prosecutor may seek charges of involuntary manslaughter, voluntary manslaughter, or murder.
+In these types of cases, the prosecutor may seek charges of involuntary manslaughter, voluntary manslaughter, or murder.
 Consequences of a criminal case might include prison time, fines, or probation for the defendant(s).

 At Recovery Law Center, we file civil cases for wrongful death.
 A civil lawsuit seeks compensation from someone whose negligence led to your loved one’s death.
 A Hawaii wrongful death attorney will represent the interests of the deceased person’s family.
 The accused party can hire their own attorney as well.